Kale vs. Spinach: Which Leafy Green Has More Benefits?

 Along with prebiotic fiber, kale and spinach are both sources of antioxidants, like beta-carotene, vitamins A and K, and lutein, Maggie Moon, M.S., R.D., says.

-Both are made up of about 90% water, which means they're also naturally hydrating and low in cholesterol, Moon adds.
+Both are made up of about 90% water, which means they're also naturally hydrating, Moon adds.

 How are kale and spinach different?